Kilmarnock Office: 01563 572565 Stewarton Office: 01560 485366 Galston Office: 01563 624025 Darvel Office: 01560 429239

 The funeral service can be taken by the parish minister or priest, a humanist speaker or a civil celebrant.
 We will usually make the first contact with them and they will meet you to discuss the eulogy, music choices and all other aspects of the service.
 Alternatively, you may choose to have a family member or close friend conduct the service and we will be able to offer advice to help them prepare for the funeral.

 Humanist speakers and civil celebrants charge a fee but there is no set fee for members of the clergy.
-However, most families choose to give a donation to the church in a card of thanks.
+However, most families choose to give a donation to the church.
 Also, if there is a church service, there would usually be costs for the organist and church officer.

-It is customary for the coffin to be taken into the church before the arrival of the mourners for a Church of Scotland service.
+It is customary for the coffin to be taken into the church before the arrival of the mourners for a Church of Scotland funeral service.
 For a R.C.
-Requiem Mass, the coffin would be received and blessed by the priest before the start of the service or received into the church the evening before the funeral.
+Requiem Mass, the coffin would be received and blessed by the priest before the start of the service or received into the church the evening before the funeral at the Vigil.
 In either case, the family would arrive just before the service is due to start and they will be guided to their reserved seats.

 Our Kilmarnock and Stewarton premises can be used for funeral services, prior to the committal at the cemetery.
-Our Kilmarnock service room can seat up to 40 people and our Stewarton service room can seat up to 20 people.
-We have music facilities at both of our premises.
+Our Kilmarnock service room can seat up to 30 people and our Stewarton service room can seat up to 10 people.
+We have music facilities at both of our service rooms.

 Limousines